 Unfortunately, both state and federal level laws surrounding weapons charges can be complex.
 Colorado recognizes the second amendment right to bear arms, but it also enforces strict regulations regarding who may carry weapons and when and how they may be utilized.
 Additionally, a variety of circumstances may impact the gravity of weapons charges – such as whether you had a concealed carry permit or if you were previously convicted of a felony.

 Regardless of circumstances, if you have been arrested or charged with any kind of crime involving a weapon in Colorado, you may be facing some of the toughest penalties in the criminal justice system.
 Weapons violations come in many forms, but they all carry the possibility of incarceration, heavy fines, and a life-long criminal record.

 The best thing you can do after being hit with a weapons charge is to contact a seasoned Colorado defense attorney.
 Only an experienced weapons lawyer will know how to protect your rights when it comes to this complicated, incredibly sensitive area of the law.

-A respected Denver criminal attorney, Jeff Weeden has defended numerous clients accused of weapons-related crimes.
-Get in touch with Mr. Weeden today to start exploring your legal options and building a powerful strategy for defense against your weapons charges.
+A respected Denver criminal defense attorney, Jeff Weeden has defended numerous clients accused of weapons-related crimes.
+Contact Denver Criminal Defense Attorney, Jeff Weeden today to start exploring your legal options and building a powerful strategy for defense against your weapons charges.

 In our state, residents aged 18 and older are allowed to carry qualifying firearms.
 Colorado is an open-carry state, meaning eligible residents may carry a firearm without a license, permit, or registration in most cities.
 One noteworthy exception is Denver, which prohibits open carry following a change in legislation in 2004.

-- You have been convicted of or are under indictment for a felony
+- You have been convicted of or are under indictment for:

-- You are subject to a protective order that forbids the possession of weapons
+- The state holds a protective order against you that forbids the possession of weapons

 - You received a dishonorable discharge from the military